RazorPhaser/angular-tutorial/src/chapters/chapter10-header-footer.md

     header.component.ts
     ```

 1. Create a variable named isCollapsed that is a boolean and set to false.
-This will be used tdo hold if the menu is collapsed or not.
+This will be used to hold if the menu is collapsed or not.

     ```TypeScript
     isCollapsed: boolean = true;